University of North Texas: College of Information

 The College of Information was created in October 2008 by consolidating two existing academic units: Learning Technologies (formerly within the College of Education) and the School of Library and Information Sciences.
 The School of Library and Information Services was created in 1970 as an outgrowth of its former structure as the Department of Library Services.
-The college sponsors three research centers, one being The Texas Center for Digital Knowledge.
+Currently, the College consists of the Department of Linguistics, the Department of Learning Technologies, the Department of Information Science, and the Anuradha and Vikas Sinha Department of Data Science.